 Sale of partnership interest.
-The gain or loss from the sale of a partnership interest is sourced to Maine by multiplying the gain or loss by the ratio of the original cost of the partnership's tangible property located in Maine to the original cost of the partnership's tangible property everywhere, determined at the time of the sale.
+Gross receipts from the sale of a partnership interest is sourced to Maine by multiplying the gross receipts by the ratio of the original cost of the partnership's tangible property located in Maine to the original cost of the partnership's tangible property everywhere, determined at the time of the sale.
 A different ratio must be calculated if more than 50% of the value of the partnership's assets consists of intangible property.
 The foregoing allocation calculations do not apply to certain sales of interests in investment partnerships.
 36 M.R.S. §§ 5211(16-A)(F) & 5142(3-A).